Expand Energy: History

-Alleged price-fixing
+In 2017, the company sold assets in the Haynesville shale for $465 million.
+In December 2017, the company agreed to pay $30 million to Pennsylvania landowners.
+In January 2018, the company laid off 400 employees.
+In the first quarter of 2018, the company sold assets in Oklahoma for $500 million.
+In February 2019, the company acquired Texas oil producer WildHorse Resource Development for $4 billion in cash and stock.
+In June 2020, the company filed for bankruptcy protection with $7 billion in debt.
+It emerged from bankruptcy protection in February 2021.

+In April 2021, Doug Lawler resigned as CEO of the company and Mike Wichterich, Chair of the Board of Directors, was named interim-CEO.
+In November 2021, the company acquired Vine Energy, which operated in the Haynesville Shale.
+In March 2022, the company acquired Chief Oil & Gas for approximately $2.6 billion.
+The company also sold its assets in the Powder River Basin to Continental Resources for $450 million.
+In 2023, in three transactions, the company sold all of its assets in the Eagle Ford shale to Ineos, WildFire Energy (a subsidiary of Warburg Pincus and Kayne Anderson), and SilverBow Resources for a total of $3.5 billion.

 In January 2024, a class action lawsuit was filed accusing the company, along with seven other US oil and gas producers, of engaging in an anti-competitive business practice in the form of an illegal price fixing scheme to constrain production of shale oil, allegedly leading to drivers in the US paying more for gasoline than they would have in a competitive market.

-Lobbying
+In October 2024, the company acquired Southwestern Energy in a $7.4 billion all-stock deal and was rebranded as Expand Energy.
+In 2026, the company acquired Twin Eagle Holdings for $1.25 billion.

+Political involvement

 In 2004, then CEO Aubrey McClendon contributed $450,000 to the campaign of Tom Corbett for attorney general of Pennsylvania.
 These funds were cited as the reason Corbett won the election, with a narrow margin.
 When Corbett eventually became governor of Pennsylvania, he was very supportive of the company's fracking activity in Pennsylvania, and Pennsylvania was the only state without a severance tax on drillers, despite the fact that the budget for education was being reduced.

 In 2008, then CEO Aubrey McClendon formed American Clean Skies Foundation, a non-profit foundation focused on selling the virtues of natural gas.
 The foundation was funded by the company and by McClendon.
 The foundation was criticized for doing nothing but pushing Congress to pass policies that benefited the company and McClendon's business interests.

-Environmental damage

-Discharges of fill material

-In 2013, the Environmental Protection Agency fined a subsidiary of the company $3.2 million, and ordered it to pay an estimated $6.5 million for the restoration of sites that were damaged by the company from unauthorized discharge of material.

-2011 well blowout

-On April 19, 2011, due to a failed seal assembly in a wellhead, the company lost control of a natural gas well in Bradford County, Pennsylvania that was being fracture stimulated, causing a large spill of salt water and chemicals, such as 2-butoxyethanol and methanol, into the surrounding countryside.
-By April 22, 2011, the leak had been stemmed.
-Maryland announced its intention to sue the company for violation of the Resource Conservation and Recovery Act and the Clean Water Act since fracking fluids from the well blowout wound up in the Chesapeake Bay.

-2015 landslide

-In November 2015, the company was fined $1.4 million in Pennsylvania for a landslide caused by the company in 2011 that resulted in clogged waterways.

-Earthquakes Oklahoma and Kansas correlated with hydraulic fracturing

-In 2007, Oklahoma recorded a single earthquake.
-By 2015, after the rise in hydraulic fracturing, there were more than 900.
-After the 2011 Oklahoma earthquake in Prague, Oklahoma, having suffered home damage and physical injury, a resident sued the company.
-The Sierra Club also filed a lawsuit against the company and Devon Energy over damages suffered in a magnitude 5.8, 2016 Oklahoma earthquake near Pawnee, which was tied for the largest such shock in the eastern United States in 70 years.
-A judge dismissed the lawsuit in April 2017.